KxSystems/KDB.AI-1.4-Migration-Guide/README.md

 ### 4. Multi-Index Search (Hybrid Search Example)

-Hybrid search in KDB.AI 1.4 is an example of the 1.4's multi-index search capability, allows users to combine sparse and dense vector indexes to improve relevancy.
+Hybrid search in KDB.AI 1.4 is an example of the multi-index search capability, allowing users to combine sparse and dense vector indexes to improve relevancy.

 #### Old Syntax for Hybrid Search: